HomeSmartMesh/website-hugo/content/docs/microcontrollers/nrf52/dwm1001_dev.md

 What to do if the localization in the app is terribly wrong ?
 <--->
 By default the refresh rate of stationary tags is set to 10 sec, and the algorithm has an additional filter that prevents the tag position from moving to a new absolute measure and rather only improving by a given percentage.
 By incrinsing the "Stationary update rate" within the range of ~ 2 sec, it's possible to get an expected user experience with a tag visibly converging to the correct location.
+<===>
+Is it possible to communicate between DWM1001C and DMW1004C ?
+<--->
+Yes, given that they both use the same DW1000 tranceiver.
+But they have two different Host microcontrollers so algorith,s have to be ported on both targets nRF52 and STM32 and calibration has to be done accordingly.
 {{</faq>}}